1935 Centenary Gentlemen football team

 The 1935 Centenary Gentlemen football team was an American football team that represented the Centenary College of Louisiana as a member of the Southern Intercollegiate Athletic Association during the 1935 college football season.
 In their second year under head coach Curtis Parker, the team compiled a 6–5 record.

+Backfield coach Elza Renfro died two days after the season opener due to blood poisoning.